Rock crawling

-Rock crawling is an extreme form of off-road driving using specialized vehicles ranging from stock to highly modified to overcome obstacles.
+Rock crawling is an extreme form of off-road driving using specialized vehicles ranging from stock to highly modified, to overcome obstacles.
 In rock crawling, drivers typically drive highly modified four-wheel-drive vehicles such as trucks, Jeeps, and "buggies" over very harsh terrain.
 Driving locations include boulders, mountain foothills, rock piles, mountain trails, etc.

 Rock crawling is about slow-speed, careful and precise driving, and high torque generated through large gear reductions (100:1 or more) in the vehicle's drivetrain.
 Rock crawlers often drive up, down and across obstacles that appear impassable.

 Rock crawling competitions range from local events to national series.
 These consist of 100–200 yard long courses with obstacles set up with gates, similar to a slalom ski race.

 Rock crawling basics

-The vehicles
+Vehicles

-Vehicles commonly used include Jeep (the Chrysler and the Mitsubishi Varieties), Lada Niva, BAW, Nissan Patrol, Toyota Hilux, Toyota Land Cruiser, Land Rover, Mercedes-Benz G-Class, Santana PS-10, Ford Bronco, Suzuki Samurai, International Harvester Scout among many other 4x4's.
+Vehicles commonly used include Jeep (the Chrysler and the Mitsubishi Varieties), Lada Niva, BAW, Nissan Patrol, Toyota Hilux, Toyota Land Cruiser, Land Rover, Mercedes-Benz G-Class, Santana PS-10, Ford Bronco, Suzuki Samurai, International Scout among many other 4x4's.
 These vehicles are outfitted with custom parts.
 Rock Crawlers can be built by a wide array of companies as well as in people's garages.
 Power is usually not an issue, as rock crawlers typically lower their gear ratios in order to drive more slowly over obstacles without stalling the engine.
 These custom parts can include: